eyeseast/visible-data/_posts/2013-06-14-compound-interest.markdown

     </div>
 </form>

 The x-axis is years of investment.
 The y-axis is return.
 Principle and interest are adjustable.
+This comes from the simple formula for compound interest, as explained by [The Motley Fool](http://www.fool.com/how-to-invest/thirteen-steps/step-1-change-your-life-with-one-calculation.aspx?source=ii1sitlnk0000001).

 <script type="text/javascript">
 var margin = {top: 10, right: 30, bottom: 30, left: 90}